CSCI-362-03-2015/SilverBullet/README.md

 Project Contents (Folder Names & Descriptions):

-/scripts/ - contains main running script, runAllTests.py
+/scripts/ - contains main python running script, runAllTests.py

 /testCases/ - contains text files detailing each test case.
 Holds information to be passed

-/project/src/ - location of the Calculator activity that is being tested
+/project/src/ - location of the python Calculator activity that is being tested

 /oracles/ - contains text files with expected outcomes of each test case

-/testCaseExecutables/ - contains the executable files to run each test case
+/testCaseExecutables/ - contains the python executable files to run each test case

 /reports/ - contains the HTML file containing the aggregated result information